 According to Shaun Skinner, executive vice president and general manager of Isuzu Commercial Truck of America, Inc., “The Reach offers incredible economy along with practicality, performance, and durability.
 It truly is a game-changer.”

 Utilimaster Guides Development

-Utilimaster guided the development of the Reach’s aerodynamic shape, along with its use of composite materials, which together improve fuel efficiency and reduce interior noise.
+Utilimaster guided the development of the Reach’s aerodynamic shape and its use of composite materials, which improve fuel efficiency and reduce interior noise.
 The Reach van also employs impact-resistant composite panels that are designed to reduce overall maintenance costs.